 Each year since 2008, Australia-wide National Assessment Program Literacy and Numeracy (NAPLAN) testing has been conducted for students in Years 3, 5, 7, and 9.
 The intention of NAPLAN is to provide a common measurement and reporting instrument for all Australian students and schools.
 Students receive individual reports that allow parents to identify aspects of achievement and some comparative information with their child's peers across the nation.
 To the extent that the tests are based on only a small part of the overall curriculum, results may indicate some individual strengths and areas for development.

-- reading
+- Reading

-- writing
+- Writing

-- language conventions (spelling, grammar and punctuation)
+- Conventions of Language (spelling, grammar and punctuation)

 - Numeracy